VickyDev810/Laundry-Management/README.md

 # Laundry Management Website

-This is a website made to help laundry providers to keep track their users laundry also for users to get there laundary efficiently.
+This is a web application designed to help laundry service providers manage their users' laundry efficiently.
+It also allows users to track their laundry status conveniently.

 ## Getting Started